MonsieurV/monsieurv.github.io/_posts/2016-03-04-radiation-watch-raspberry.markdown

 draft: true
 ---

-Finally I've made time to write the follow-up of this series about the Radiation Watch Pocket Geiger.
+Finally the time has come for the follow-up of this series about the Radiation Watch Pocket Geiger.

-#### Getting connected with Raspberry Pi

 In [the first part][part_one] we were logging the radiation level to an SD card using an Arduino Uno.
 As my title promises a Geiger counter for your house, we need to do better!
 Like something actually connected.

+#### Getting connected with Raspberry Pi

 Indeed it would be great to post the radiation level online in real-time.
-To realize this mission we need a board that we can easily be connected to internet, and that obviously still able to speak with our Pocket Geiger.
+To realize this mission we need a board that can easily be connected to internet, and that is obviously able to speak with our Pocket Geiger.
 Guess what?
 This is exactly what Raspberry Pi is great at!

-Instead of connecting our Pocket Geiger to an Arduino, we will wire it to the Raspberry Pi GPIO ports.
-We will benefit the Raspberry Pi generous package: Ethernet and USB ports, so the network access is simple ; HDMI output, so we can check what's going on a screen.
-The Raspberry Pi ARM chip is also way more powerful than the Arduino Uno ATmega328 microcontroller: it can honorably run a whole GNU/Linux distribution.
+Instead of connecting our Pocket Geiger to an Arduino we will wire it to the Raspberry Pi GPIO ports.
+We will benefit the Raspberry Pi generous package: Ethernet and USB ports, so the network access is simple ; HDMI output, so we can check on a screen what's going on.
+The Raspberry Pi [ARM chip](https://www.arm.com/products/processors/classic/arm11/arm1176.php) is also way more powerful than the Arduino Uno [ATmega328 microcontroller](http://www.atmel.com/devices/atmega328p.aspx): it can honorably run a whole GNU/Linux distribution.
 With the dedicated Raspbian - a Debian-fork - we will enjoy a familiar and welcoming environment.

 {% include figure.html img="/assets/2016-03-04-radiation-watch-raspberry/raspberry-pi-and-pocket-geiger-1.png" caption="Connecting the Pocket Geiger to a Raspberry Pi also requires a bit of soldering to attach wires on the Pocket Geiger board.
 Then you plug the wires to the GPIO pins and you're ready to go!" alt="Wiring of Pocket Geiger and Raspberry Pi" %}